AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_avpos.md

 This section outlines each of the notecard commands you can use.

-{% include important.html content="Make sure to see the next section that shows <a href='/avsitter2_avpos.html#example-notecards'>notecard examples</a> and examine the contents of the Examples [BOX]." %}
+{% include important.html content="Make sure to see the next section that shows [notecard examples](/avsitter2_avpos.html#example-notecards) and examine the contents of the Examples [BOX]." %}

 ### POSE
 Use the POSE command to add an animation to the menu.
 The format is: